 Reasons Why GEOS Recycled Glass Countertops Are Worth Every Penny

 Recycled glass countertops bring a very unique look to your kitchen.
 This countertop material has not been around too long but it is definitely making its way up to being one of the leading countertop options in the nation.
 The many different texture and color variations of recycled glass countertops are basically endless.
 One quality that many homeowners, builders, and contractors absolutely love about recycled surfaces is the fact that it is an environmentally friendly material.
 With so many campaigns focused on saving the planet, any eco-friendly option in regards to absolutely everything wins.
 Recycled glass is an awesome countertop alternative to the very popular natural granite stone.
-At Precision Countertops, we will walk you through all of the great benefits of recycled glass counters.
+At Precision Countertops, we will walk you through all of the great benefits of these beautiful kitchen counters.

 Maintenance Of Recycled Glass Countertops

 Recycled glass countertops are quite easy to maintain and clean.
 They require a quick and easy water and soap mix but the cement-based binders have to be sealed on a regular basis for protection against acidic agents such as vinegar and juice.
 Acidic liquids can etch the countertop’s surface that is why it is important to seal them as soon as possible.
 Resin countertops are nonporous and they do not need to be sealed quite as often thus meaning that they are much easier to care for an maintain.
 However, the resin components that you will find in crushed glass simply cannot be polished like marble or granite tops.
 Cement based countertops, on the other hand, are porous so they need to be sealed or they will stain.

 Environmentally Friendly Countertop